sanjaychethu/MARVEL_AIML/LEVEL 1 FINAL REPORT.md

 **Applications of Decision Trees:**
 Decision Trees find applications across various domains, including:
 1. **Classification:** Predicting the class label of instances based on their feature values.
 For example, classifying emails as spam or non-spam.
-2. **Regression

-:** Predicting continuous target variables.
+2. **Regression:** Predicting continuous target variables.
 For example, predicting house prices based on features like location, size, and amenities.

 **Blog Link:** [An Introduction to Decision Trees](https://github.com/sanjaychethu/MARVEL_AIML_L1/blob/main/An_introduction_to_Decision_Tree%20.ipynb)